 Nicole Kidman in Alexander McQueen

-Our favorite Met Gala looks from 2015 – China: Through the Looking Glass
+Met Gala looks from 2015 – China: Through the Looking Glass

 In a collaboration between The Costume Institute and the Department of Asian Art, this exhibition explores the impact of Chinese aesthetics on Western fashion as well as how China has fueled the fashionable imagination for centuries.